Hybrid Memoised Wake-Sleep: Approximate Inference at the Discrete-Continuous Interface: Experiments

-We train this model using \textsc{HMWS} with $K=3, M=2, N=8$, and using comparison algorithms with $S=K(N+M)=30$.
-In Fig.~\ref{fig:logp} (left), we show that \gls{HMWS} improves upon \gls{RWS} in this domain, in terms of the log evidence $\log p_\theta(x)$, while \textsc{vimco} and \textsc{reinforce} were unable to learn model effectively due to the high variance of gradients.
+We construct a synthetic dataset of $100$ timeseries of fixed length of $128$ drawn from a probabilistic context free grammar which is constructed by assigning production probabilities to our kernel grammar in \eqref{eq:kernel_grammar}.
+In Fig.~\ref{fig:logp} (left), we show that \gls{HMWS} learns faster than \gls{RWS} in this domain in terms of the log evidence $\log p_\theta(x)$.
+We also trained with \textsc{vimco} but due to the high variance of gradients, they were unable to learn the model well.

 Examples of latent programs discovered by our model are displayed in Fig.~\ref{fig:timeseries_samples}.
-For each signal, we show the kernel expressions $z_d$ contained in the memory-based posterior $q_{\textsc{mem}}(z_d \given x)$, and sample the corresponding kernel parameters from the continuous recognition model $q_\phi(z_c \given z_d, x)$.
-We depict both the composite kernel and the \gls{GP} posterior predictive distribution.
+For each signal, we infer the latent kernel expression $z_d$ by taking the highest scoring memory element $z_d^m$ according to the memory-based posterior $q_{\textsc{mem}}(z_d \given, x)$ and sample the corresponding kernel parameters from the continuous recognition model $q_\phi(z_c \given z_d, x)$.
+We show the composite kernel as well as the \gls{GP} posterior predictive distribution.
 These programs describe meaningful compositional structure in the time series data, and can also be used to make highly plausible extrapolations.